Is Ushuaia worth it?

 Ushuaia is nicknamed The End of the World for a reason.

-It is the southernmost city in the world (technically, Puerto Williams in Chile is further south but is too small to be considered a city, yet).
+This is the southernmost city in the world.
+Technically, Puerto Williams in Chile is further south but is too small to be considered a city, yet.

 How to get to Ushuaia?